justinmeiners/justinmeiners.github.io/think-in-math/README.md

 The natural language which has been effectively used for thinking about computation, for thousands of years, is mathematics.
 Most people don't think of math as free or flexible.
-Their experience of seeing scary symbols and memorizing steps to regurgitate on tests is quite the opposite.
+They think of scary symbols and memorizing steps to regurgitate on tests.
-I hope readers of this article have had a better experience with math, such as in a [discrete math][1] or linear algebra course;
+I hope readers of this article have had a better experience regarding what math is about, such as a graph theory or linear algebra course;
-the kind that involves constructing clear definitions and deductions, and is written in prose with a mix of symbols (most symbols weren't even invented until the [16th century][7]).
+the kind that involves logic and theorems, and is written in prose with a mix of symbols (most symbols weren't even invented until the [16th century][7]).

+Others hear math and think category theory or other esoteric ways of formalizing computation itself.
+But this doesn't directly apply to engineering everyday programs.
+The kind of math referred to here is creating logical models of problems through careful definitions and deductions, just like an algorithms class, or was done by Euclid or Eulder.
+If you still don't have a clear idea of what this looks like, I recommend [Trudea][1], [Stepanov][4], or [Manber][3].

 Math allows you to reason about logical structures, free from other constraints.
 This is also what programming requires: creating logical systems to solve problems.